sth144/.workflow/README.md

 ## To Install Configs
 * clone repository
 * `cd /path/to/directory/.workflow`
-* `$ make build` to merge local and shared configs into dist directory
+* `$ make build` to merge local and shared configs into stage directory
-    * examine the files in dist/.
+    * examine the files in stage/.
 This set of files will be copied into ~/
-        * note: if files exist in ~/ (or subdirectories like ~/.config/...), whose filenames match those in dist, and whose paths (relative to ~) match those in dist (relative to dist), they will be completely overwritten.
+        * note: if files exist in ~/ (or subdirectories like ~/.config/...), whose filenames match those in stage, and whose paths (relative to ~) match those in stage (relative to stage), they will be completely overwritten.
 No other files will be affected.
-Be sure to examine the files in dist before installing
+Be sure to examine the files in stage before installing
-* `$ make install` to copy configs from dist to home directory
+* `$ make install` to copy configs from stage to home directory

 ## Structure
 * Makefile